polycotassociates/valeopartners/web/modules/contrib/entity_activity/README.txt

 REQUIREMENTS
 ------------

-Entity Activity requires the Token module, and the Core module Text.
+Entity Activity requires the Token module, and the Core modules Text and Serialization.

 SIMILAR MODULES
 -------------------